velrino/engel_framework/readme.md

-## Little Framework
+## Engel Framework

-Hi

-Create this mini framework to share my evolution in PHP using MVC architecture.
+Develop small Framework is to share my progress in PHP using MVC architecture.

+## Installation

+	1 .
+Database import :

+Required:

+User : root
+Password: 123
+Database: project_pizzaria

+In Terminal you type :

+mysql -u root -p123 project_pizzaria < database.sql

+	2. I think you know what to do ( rs )